 I am nervous to speak with an adviser about struggling

-If you are struggling academically, it is natural to feel nervous about speaking with an academic adviser about your experience.
-L&S College Advisers work often with students experiencing academic struggle.
-Our focus is on helping you identify obstacles you are facing and to help you understand resources or options you may have for reaching your goals.
+If you are struggling academically, it is natural to feel nervous about speaking with an academic adviser.
+L&S College Advisers frequently work with students experiencing academic challenges and seek to create a safe and comfortable space for these conversations.
+We can provide an understanding ear, help you identify academic options based on the obstacles you are facing, and connect you to resources.

 I have an urgent matter that is impacting my academics